nori-parelius/noriparelius/content/privacy-policy.md

 ## Email newsletter {#email-newsletter}

 If you decide to sign up for my email newsletter by entering your email into the sign-up form, I will store your email address.
 This I need in order to be able to send you the newsletter that you signed up for.
-For this email service I am using [MailerLite](https://www.mailerlite.com).
-They also keep track for me of whether you open the email and click on any links in it.
+For this email service I am using [Brevo](https://www.brevo.com/legal/privacypolicy/).
+You can read their privacy policy at the link.

 You can unsubscribe from the newsletter at any time by clicking a link in one of the emails, or by sending me an email to nori@noriparelius.com letting me know you want to unsubscribe.